Voultapher/Presentations/MeetingC++Jan2017_delegates/present.md

 - Interfaces that try to guess what the user want's are fundamentally doomed, such as the bloated mess that is OpenGL. >>
 - Be responsible for your state
-- When it comes to state, it's like children, it's your's.
+- When it comes to state, it's like having children, it's your's.
 - Don't just give it to someone and hope they'll take good care of it. >>
 ---
 # Questions